tmunzer/mist_terraform_provider/terraform-provider-mist/docs/resources/org_networktemplate.md

 - `dns_servers` (List of String) Global dns settings.
 To keep compatibility, dns settings in `ip_config` and `oob_ip_config` will overwrite this setting
 - `dns_suffix` (List of String) Global dns settings.
 To keep compatibility, dns settings in `ip_config` and `oob_ip_config` will overwrite this setting
 - `extra_routes` (Attributes Map) (see [below for nested schema](#nestedatt--extra_routes))
+- `extra_routes6` (Attributes Map) Property key is the destination CIDR (e.g. "2a02:1234:420a:10c9::/64") (see [below for nested schema](#nestedatt--extra_routes6))
 - `mist_nac` (Attributes) enable mist_nac to use radsec (see [below for nested schema](#nestedatt--mist_nac))
-- `name` (String)
 - `networks` (Attributes Map) Property key is network name (see [below for nested schema](#nestedatt--networks))
 - `ntp_servers` (List of String) list of NTP servers specific to this device.
 By default, those in Site Settings will be used
-- `port_mirrorings` (Attributes Map) Property key is the port mirroring instance name port_mirroring can be added under device/site settings.
-It takes interface and ports as input for ingress, interface as input for egress and can take interface and port as output. (see [below for nested schema](#nestedatt--port_mirrorings))
+- `port_mirroring` (Attributes Map) Property key is the port mirroring instance name port_mirroring can be added under device/site settings.
+It takes interface and ports as input for ingress, interface as input for egress and can take interface and port as output. (see [below for nested schema](#nestedatt--port_mirroring))
 - `port_usages` (Attributes Map) (see [below for nested schema](#nestedatt--port_usages))
 - `radius_config` (Attributes) Junos Radius config (see [below for nested schema](#nestedatt--radius_config))
 - `remote_syslog` (Attributes) (see [below for nested schema](#nestedatt--remote_syslog))